Claiming Automobile Damage Involves Limited Rights Within Ontario Laws That Regulate Insurance CoveragePage last modified: September 04 2022

-Can a Driver That Caused An Accident Be Sued For Damage Caused to Other Automobiles?
+Can a Driver That Caused An Accident Be Sued For Reduced Value to Other Vehicles Involved?

-A Helpful Guide For How to Understand Insurance Coverage Applicable to Automobile Accident Damage
+Understanding Coverage Applicable to Automobile Accident Damage Requires Careful Review

 After prioritizing attention to any people who may be injured by an automobile accident, concern may turn to the damage to automobiles involved including the insurance coverage to cover the costs of repair, expense of a temporary rental, or the loss due to complete write-off.
 The insurance issues can often leave automobile owners feeling victimized twice; first by the accident itself and then again by the insurance system.